astral-sh/uv/README.md

 To ensure reproducibility, messages for unsatisfiable resolutions will not mention that distributions were excluded due to the `--exclude-newer` flag — newer distributions will be treated as if they do not exist.

+### Custom CA certificates

+By default, uv loads certificates from the bundled `webpki-roots` crate.
+The `webpki-roots` are a reliable set of trust roots from Mozilla, and including them in uv improves portability and performance (especially on macOS, where reading the system trust store incurs a significant delay).

+However, in some cases, you may want to use the platform's native certificate store, especially if you're relying on a corporate trust root (e.g., for a mandatory proxy) that's included in your system's certificate store.
+To instruct uv to use the system's trust store, run uv with the `--native-tls` command-line flag, or set the `UV_NATIVE_TLS` environment variable to `true`.

+If a direct path to the certificate is required (e.g., in CI), set the `SSL_CERT_FILE` environment variable to the path of the certificate bundle, to instruct uv to use that file instead of the system's trust store.

 ## Platform support